ken-conversionhub/G-FAST/README.md

 ## Online Preview

 To preview the website in Conversion Hub's dev server, open FileZilla and add the server in your Site Manager.
 Request the `host`, `user`, and `password` credentials from Eugene.
 The dev server path of this site is located in https://conversion-hub.com/projects/on-going/gfast-html/

+Make sure you push all of your changes to this GitHub repository after you have uploaded your files into the dev server.

 ## Authors